Germanunkol/trAInsported/README.md

 ------------------------------
 Case 1: You have a binary of the game.
 Double-click it and run -> voila!

-If you have a .love version of the game, you'll need to install the awesome Löve2D game engine.
+Case 2: You have a .love version of the game, you'll need to install the awesome Löve2D game engine.
 Get it at love2d.org (this game was developed for Löve2D Version 0.8.0).

+First, try getting into the tutorials.
+Once through them, have a look at the Documentation.html file in this folder.

+Then, the next step will be to get into the challenges.
+Once you've mastered them, you're ready to upload your AI and watch it fight others on the online servers!

 Command Line Options:
 ------------------------------